Protect against the most prevalent attacks on your apps, without having to update the apps themselves

 As more and more services go online, hackers are using every tool at their disposal to gain access and exploit patient's personal data.
 Fortunately, world-class data security is only a few clicks away.
 Learn how Cegedim SA, a French company specializing in healthcare technology and services, turned to F5 for state-of-the-art WEB security, when company needed to secure its data

-This webinar will be delivered by Pylones in Greek.
+The webcast was delivered by Pylones in Greek.

 Web application attacks are the #1 source of data breaches.
 A Web Application Firewall (WAF) provides critical security controls to protect web apps.
 However, not all WAF solutions are the same.